 Of those incidents with a confirmed grading and completed investigation, it is encouraging to note that consistent numbers of patient safety incidents are graded as near miss (15%), no/low harm which over the last 12 months (84%) which demonstrates the willingness to report and learn from all types of incidents (see table 3c).
 The level of investigation is determined by the severity as detailed in the policy DN070.
 All moderate harm incidents and above have investigations and associated action plans which are managed by the relevant business unit and monitored by the Quality & Risk Management Group (QRMG).
 All Serious Incidents (SIs) require a Root Cause Analysis (RCA) and are led by an appointed investigator and monitored by the QRMG.
-The (\) signifies a discrepancy in the total number of incidents awarded a severity grading and the total amount of patient incidents in quarter; not all incidents have been finally approved and grading confirmed at the time of this report.
+The () signifies a discrepancy in the total number of incidents have been finally approved and grading confirmed at the time of this report.
 Lessons learnt are shared across the organisation via the quarterly Lessons Learnt report on the intranet, Grand Round presentations and local dissemination via Business Units and specialist meetings.